 I wanted to take a side trip to Lake Will, but mysteriously (since I was first to leave from our hut) ten backpacks were sitting at the junction when I arrived.
 Wanting some peace and quiet to enjoy Lake Will, I sat down to admire the view of Lake Holmes and wait.

 I spotted a man lurking in a grove of trees nearby, looking at me.
-At first I thought he was afraid that I would steal something from his pack, but later concluded that he was probably hiding in the grove to pee.
+At first I thought he was worried that I would steal something from his pack, but later concluded that he was probably worried about being seen peeing.
 Anyway, Suspicious Guy soon emerged and wanted to trade some of the fudge in his trail mix for my chips.
 He was careful about not touching the chip bag or fudge.
 I think he had his hand in the trail mix bag before the exchange though… well, let’s ignore that.
 He said that he’s never seen a hiker with chips before.
 Hey, not only are chips delicious, but apparently they can get you fudge!
 He introduced himself as a tour guide and the people currently at Lake Will as his group.
 There was another guide too, so we’ll call Suspicious Guy ‘Tour Guide A’ (sorry).
-When I mentioned being wary about ascending Mt.
-Ossa since I don’t care for scrambling, he claimed that it’s basically just a walk up the mountain.
+When I mentioned that I don’t like scrambling and was wary about ascending Mt.
+Ossa, an upcoming side trip, he said that it’s basically just a walk up the mountain.